cplett/cplett.github.io/page/xtb/general.md

 ## Available Methods
-**xtb**upports the GFN2-xTB, GFN1-xTB, and GFN-FF methods.
-By default, it uses GFN2-xTB, but you can specify a different method using the corresponding flag:
+**xtb** supports the GFN2-xTB, GFN1-xTB, and GFN-FF methods.
+By default, GFN2-xTB is used.
+Other methods can be employed by providing the corresponding flag:

 ```bash
 xtb struc.xyz --gfn2